 The fast food industry has an average Brand Intimacy Quotient of 35.1, below the cross-industry average of 38.3.
 Chick-fil-A remains in first place, and Starbucks has moved up to second place.
 Dunkin’ and Taco Bell have improved their performance, whereas McDonald’s, Subway, and Dominos have declined.

 The fast food industry ranks sixth this year, the same position as in our last study.
-The industry increased its average Quotient Score by 5.9 percent.
-Fast Food performs better with men than women and with younger consumers versus older ones.
-Additionally, daily usage increased 37 percent, indicating that more Americans have been eating fast food more frequently during the pandemic.
+The industry increased its average Quotient Score by 3.2 percent.
+Fast food continues to perform better with men than with women and with younger versus older consumers.
+More than 32 percent of consumers have an increased positive emotional connection with fast food brands since our 2020 COVID study.

-During COVID, the fast food industry performed better than the cross-industry average for the indulgence and nostalgia archetypes.
-The industry also improved its performance in indulgence and ritual, and largely maintained the same archetype strengths as in our previous study.
-Regarding the stages, the category is below the industry average; however, sharing increased by 28 percent, while bonding and fusing stayed steady.
+The fast food industry continues to perform better than the cross-industry average for the indulgence and nostalgia archetypes.
+The industry also improved its performance in fulfillment, identity, and ritual, and it largely maintained the same archetype strengths as in our previous study.
+The category continues to underperform compared to the cross-industry average in all three stages of intimacy.
+Sharing has declined 14 percent, but bonding and fusing have both risen.

 Indulgence remains the dominant industry archetype.
 Out of all 10 industries, fast food leads in indulgence.
 Daily usage has increased 8 percent, which suggests many consumers continue to enjoy fast food as restaurants and dining options are more available across the country.
 Compared to our previous COVID study, the willingness to pay 20 percent more for fast food products and services increased by 43 percent.

 Comparing the top two fast food brands, Chick-fil-A shows stronger associations with fulfillment.
 Meanwhile, Starbucks performs better in all the other archetypes, notably ritual.
 Chick-fil-A leads in the first and last stages of intimacy—sharing and fusing—and ties Starbucks in bonding.